Our own climbers’ accommodation.

 A word of warning- Skye gets full!

 Gone are the days of trips for the Misty Isle being for the connoisseur!
 Skye has recently become one of the “must see” places for tourists visiting Scotland.
 So popular has it become that arranging your accommodation is a top priority when planning a trip at any time between April and November.
 If you do leave things to the last minute you can expect to pay premium prices.
-At the height of summer in both 2015 and 2016 the only option left for many tourists was to purchase camping equipment and take their chances with the weather!
+At the height of summer the only option left for many tourists is to purchase camping equipment and take their chances with the weather!

 Where is a good place on Skye to stay?